orbitmines/archive/projects/Software.md

 If we take the idea of a 'cultural' universal language seriously.
 We can again say that's relative too.
 Within the context of programming languages.
 These assembly languages right here, are in fact already universal languages!
 All the other languages are expressed in terms of them.

 One of my projects then being, how do you turn, not just those relative backends into universal languages.
 But ALL of them.
-The very naive approach would of course be to implem
+The very naive approach would of course be to implement each language within each other language.
+But if I've learned anything from combinatorics that's Definitely a great idea.
+Instead we already have access to the semantics of all languages, because we already have a universal language!